FTBpro/go-workshop/INSTALL_GO.md

 1. Download the Go compiler installer: [https://golang.org/dl]
 2. Follow the installer and use the defaults.
-3. If you have any problems with the installer, wave 👋
+3. If you have any problems with the installer and google didn't help, contact us.
 4. In order to make sure the go binary is available on your path:

 ```sh